Ibrahima Cissé (footballer, born 2001)

-Ibrahima Cissé (born 15 February 2001) is a professional footballer who plays as a defender for Bundesliga club Schalke 04.
-Born in France, he has represented Mali at international youth level.
+Ibrahima Cissé (born 15 February 2001) is a professional footballer who plays as a centre-back for Regionalliga club Schalke 04 II.
+Born in France, he represents Mali at international level.

 Early life

 Cissé was born in Dreux, Eure-et-Loir, France, in a family with Malian origins, with two of his elders brothers – Salif and Kalifa – who also embraced a professional footballing career.

 Club career

+Early career

 Cissé came through the youth ranks of La Berrichonne de Châteauroux in his native region, before moving to Gent in 2019.

+Gent

-He made his professional debut for Gent on the 9 December 2021, replacing Michael Ngadeu-Ngadjui at the 62nd minute of a 1–0 Europa Conference League home win against FC Flora.
+Cissé made his professional debut for Gent on the 9 December 2021, replacing Michael Ngadeu-Ngadjui at the 62nd minute of a 1–0 Europa Conference League home win against FC Flora.

+Schalke 04

-On 3 May 2022, he agreed to join Schalke 04 on a free transfer for the 2022–23 season, signing a four-year contract.
+On 3 May 2022, Cissé agreed to join Schalke 04 on a free transfer for the 2022–23 season, signing a four-year contract.

 International career

-Cissé is an under-20 international with Mali, with whom it took part in the 2021 Africa Cup of Nations qualifiers.
+Cissé was an under-20 international with Mali, with whom it took part in the 2021 U-20 Africa Cup of Nations qualifiers.
+He played at the 2023 U-23 Africa Cup of Nations with Mali's under-23 international, where he won the bronze medal with his team and was named on the Team of the Tournament.
+He was selected for Mali's Olympic team for the 2024 Summer Olympics in Paris.

+Cissé received his first call up to the senior team for the Africa Cup of Nations qualification in October 2024.
+He made his debut on 19 November 2024, coming on as a substitute in a 6–0 home win over Eswatini.